mtfoley/pr-compliance-action/README.md

-protected-branch | "main" | Branch that check should ensure that PR does not use as it's head. protected-branch-auto-close | true | Whether or not to auto-close on failed check of PR head branch protected-branch-comment | (see [action.yml](./action.yml)) | Comment to leave on PR on failed check of PR head branch. title-check-enable | true | Whether or not to lint PR title per @commitlint/conventional-commit. title-comment | (see [action.yml](./action.yml)) | Comment to leave on PR on failed check of PR title per @commitlint/conventional-commit watch-files | (Blank) | Files to flag for modifications (e.g. package.json) watch-files-comment | (see [action.yml](./action.yml)) | Comment to leave on PR when watched files have been changed.
+protected-branch | "main" | Branch that check should ensure that PR does not use as it's head. protected-branch-auto-close | true | Whether or not to auto-close on failed check of PR head branch protected-branch-comment | (see [action.yml](./action.yml)) | Comment to leave on PR on failed check of PR head branch. title-check-enable | true | Whether or not to lint PR title per [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/). title-comment | (see [action.yml](./action.yml)) | Comment to leave on PR on failed check of PR title per [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) watch-files | (Blank) | Files to flag for modifications (e.g. package.json) watch-files-comment | (see [action.yml](./action.yml)) | Comment to leave on PR when watched files have been changed.